 As part of Old School Easter, we opened up the doors at FEF towers to allow you, the readers, to submit your own content.
-Below you’ll find all of the reviews that we received, with handy links at the top to jump to the exact section of the page.
-We would like to express our extreme thanks to everyone who participated.
+Below you’ll find the reviews that we received, and we would like to express our extreme thanks to everyone who participated.

 Like Tibet, where this film is set, it is difficult to categorise The Himalayan.
 An action film without much action.
 An Angela Mao film without much Angela Mao.

 The first hour involves the Machiavellian machinations of Kao Chu (played with relish by Chan Sing looking like the bastard love child of Charles Bronson and Yuen Wah).
 Kao worms his way into the powerful Cheng family through trickery and deceit; and thereafter must indulge in an escalating number of murders in order to secure his control over the Cheng fortune.
 The second hour focuses on Cheng’s daughter (Angela Mao) and man-servant (Tan Tao-liang AKA Flash Legs) thinking about getting revenge, planning to get revenge, preparing to get revenge, then finally getting revenge.